 Under Notice 98-34, 1998-2 C.B.
 29, modifying Notice 97-19, 1997-1 C.B.
 394, a former U.S. citizen or former long-term resident whose net worth or average tax liability exceeds the applicable threshold will not be presumed to have a principal purpose of tax avoidance if that former citizen or former resident is described within certain categories and submits a complete and good faith request for a ruling as to whether such loss had for one of its principal purposes the avoidance of U.S. taxes.
-A is eligible to request a ruling pursuant to Notice 98-34 because on the date of expatriation, A has not been present in the United States for more than 30 days during each year of the 10-year period ending on the date of expatriation.
+A is eligible to request a ruling because for each year in the 10-year period ending on the date of loss of United States citizenship, A was present in the United States for 30 days or less.